Norodom Monineath: Khmer Rouge

 After the Cambodian coup of 1970, she joined her husband in exile first in Beijing in China and then North Korea.
-As guests of the North Korean leader Kim Il-sung, a palace with 60 rooms was given them as their residence during their stay.
+As guests of the North Korean leader Kim Il Sung, a palace with 60 rooms was given to them as their residence during their stay.
 In 1973, Norodom Sihanouk allied himself with the Khmer Rouge against their common enemy, Lon Nol.
 The royal couple also made a visit to Khmer Rouge territory in Cambodia before returning to China.

 After the fall of Phnom Penh to the Khmer Rouge in April 1975, she returned to the royal palace in Phnom Penh in Cambodia with her husband, who was appointed nominal head of state by the Khmer Rouge.
 From 1976 onward, however, they were both kept under house arrest by the Khmer Rouge.
 They were reportedly subjected to a political re-education program during these years, and at least 18 members of the extended royal house were killed.
 Reportedly, the regime suggested to have them executed, but this was prevented by intervention by China and North Korea.

 In January 1979, Pol Pot allowed for her and her husband to be evacuated from Cambodia by the Chinese.
 The original plan was to evacuate only Sihanouk and Monineath, but Pol Pot himself insisted that all members of the royal house should be given a place on the Chinese plane.